jmswtlk/GitHub-ing/README.md

 Note: 12/19/2019 -- To date, all functions have been front-end in nature.
 The back-end is Linux with a file structure to support the site.
 We have a couple of things now that can use b-e support, albeit there will be lots more after that.
 We will do a file configuration first, then look at some NoSQL alternatives.

+Note: 01/04/2020 -- So, the old guy gets it.
+An extension of peer-to-peer is still there, as a staple.
+Then, the cloud let the serverless concept get some attention.
+Except, we're still focused on using a Linux server for several reasons.
+Then, abstract services became the rage.
+Ah.
+Opened up the door to exploitation, too.
+You know, things have been going downhill with respect to security ever since 'static' went out the window.
+We need to review that history.
+Anyway, for the backend processing similar to what Twitter might provide, we are looking at options for development.
+We might just try Twitter except, then, we're back to the games that we were avoiding.
+Being 77, there's no an open-ended future; however, watching over the past 15-20 years, historical tidbits just pop out.
+So, down the pike, will comp sci learn that it has to consider history, to boot?